LAL-project/linear-arrangement-library/instructions/compilation-pyhton-interface-windows.md

 ## Configuring the _Makefile_

-In order to compile the interface, the user has to configure one of the build files.
+In order to compile the interface, you need to configure one of the build files (change a few variables' contents).
 For this, it is required that you know the minor version of Python installed in their system.
 As stated above, the major version is required to be `3`.
 The minor version the interface has been tested on is `6` (i.e., we have been using Python 3.6), but should work on any version `3.x`.
 Moreover, one has to know where LAL has been installed in the system.
-With this information, the user has to modify the variables in the file [Makefile](https://github.com/lluisalemanypuig/linear-arrangement-library/blob/master/python-interface/Makefile) accordingly.
+With this information, you have to modify some of the variables in the file [Makefile](https://github.com/lluisalemanypuig/linear-arrangement-library/blob/master/python-interface/Makefile) accordingly.

 First of all, modify the variables `LAL_INC_DIR` and `LAL_LIB_DIR`.
 For example, if you installed LAL from sources and followed the instructions in [this](https://github.com/lluisalemanypuig/linear-arrangement-library/blob/master/instructions/compilation-library-windows.md) file, you will need